Have you ever had a time in your life where your emotions were pulled from one end to the other in a short period of time?

 He wrote several blog posts about his life for my blog.
 He was such a clown and preferred to be with humans than other dogs.

 I knew, from having boxers in the past, that he would probably only be with us for about 5 more years.
-Five more years of joy given to us and him.
-But, in true Ernest T. Bass form, he decided to stay with us much longer.
+But, in true Ernest T. Bass form, he decided to stay with us much longer and we enjoyed five more years of all his love, wibble buts and slobbers.
 To make a point, of course.

 For everything there is a season, and a time for every matter under heaven – Ecclesiastes 3:1